wanghaiy2018/AC0499_2024/Installation/instructions.md

 Windows:

-1.Head to Ollama’s download pageLinks to an external site. to download the Ollama installation file.
+1. Head to Ollama’s download pageLinks to an external site. to download the Ollama installation file.
 Please refer the download pageLinks to an external site. for OS specific install instructions.
 You can confirm the Ollama server status by hitting the local URL http://localhost:11434/Links to an external site.,

 2. Open a windows terminal (command-prompt) and execute the following Ollama command:   ollama run llama3.1.
 Now you can have interactive conversations with LLama3.1,   To create and access env:   conda create --name myenv  conda activate myenv,   pip install

 3. You can call the llama31 in Python

 from langchain_community.llms import Ollama